I took some notes on most common labs. Email me if you have any others to add.

 ¡10x normal with acute hepatitis

-¡Increased – hepatitis, cirrhosis, hepatic tumor, hepatoxic drugs, severe burns, trauma to striated muscle, myositis, pancreatitis, MI, mononucleosis, shock
+¡Increased – hepatitis, cirrhosis, hepatic tumor, hepatoxic drugs, severe burns,

-—ALP (alkaline phophatase)
+ALP (alkaline phophatase)

 ¡Normal 30-120 units/L